assegaf/siptowhatsapp/README.md

 What we are doing is showing that this is possible, and possibility for other messaging/voice call platform too like Viber and Telegram.

-Please be noted that this project not allowed to modify the WhatsApp Application Messaging (apk), so you must able to do converting data via Android Framework AOSP side.
+Please be noted that this project not allowed to modify the WhatsApp Application Messaging (apk), so you must able to do converting data via Android Framework AOSP side, which is fully open source.

+Stay tuned we will open a demo using public sip sample like sip.linphone.org and sip2sip.info, we are looking people who want to invest this product to interconnect the existing openpbx service to add more interconnectivity like whatsapp.